 Why is winter vomiting a problem?

-How can hospitals help to prevent winter vomiting?
+How do hospitals help prevent it?

 When there are high levels of this infection in the community, it is very difficult to prevent patients, staff and visitors bringing the infection into hospital.